 NC Session Law 2003-194, HB 825 requires that any private or public institution that offers postsecondary degrees “provide meningococcal disease information to students if the institution has a residential campus.”

-Wake Forest students who desire the vaccine should get it from their family physician or local health department.
-The WFU Student Health Service has the vaccine available, and it is available at the Forsyth County Health Department.
+Wake Forest students who desire these vaccines should get it from their family physician or local health department.
+The WFU Student Health Service has these vaccines available.

-For more information on Meningococcal Disease, go to the CDC at http://www.cdc.gov/meningitis/index.html
+For more information on Meningococcal Disease go to: https://www.cdc.gov/meningococcal/index.html